CDT/blog/source/_posts/Git.md

 **HEAD**: Current branch.

 ## FAQ
+#### What is `HEAD` in git ?
+The HEAD in Git is **the pointer to the current branch reference**, which is in turn a pointer to the last commit you made or the last commit that was checked out into your working directory.

 #### Undo a commit
 undo add: `git reset`
 undo commit: `git reset --hard HEAD~1` (moves to one commit before and `--hard` resets staging and working changes)